michellemcone/acs-engine/docs/acsengine.md

 ### Generate Templates

-ACS Engine consumes a cluster definition which outlines the desired shape, size, and configuration of Kubernetes.
+AKS Engine consumes a cluster definition which outlines the desired shape, size, and configuration of Kubernetes.
 There are a number of features that can be enabled through the cluster definition.

-See [ACS Engine The Long Way](kubernetes/deploy.md#aks-engine-the-long-way) for an example on generating templates by hand.
+See [AKS Engine The Long Way](kubernetes/deploy.md#aks-engine-the-long-way) for an example on generating templates by hand.

 <a href="#deployment-usage"></a>